muratk3n/thirdwave/en/tweets/2020/week24b.md

 ---

-Responsibility for all lies with govs at every level.
+Responsibility lies with govs, at every level.
 Have to manage risk, at the right stage, and not allow one crisis to morph into another.
 Now enjoy your grand fuck up.

 ---